LilianBoulard/PKS/README.md

 pip install -r requirements.txt
 ```

 And you're good to go !
-Next, read the below workflow !

 **Workflow**

 The workflow for the client is :
 - Setup the PKU client.
-- Connect to Telegram with your account, and send `/help` to the bot configured in the server part.
+- Connect to Telegram, and send `/help` to the bot configured in the server part.
 - The list of available commands will appear.
 - Send `/generate` to the bot, it will answer a series of ports.
-- Launch the PKU client, enter the password, the three ports (one by one), press enter, and a SSH shell should open.
+- Launch the PKU client, enter the password of the remote account, the three ports (one by one), press enter, and a SSH shell should open.
-- If it doesn't, ask the person in charge of the server to check it is running and the configuration is correct.
+- If it doesn't, check your configuration and/or ask the person in charge of the server to check it is running and the configuration is correct.

 ***Warning: the shell is emulated by Paramiko.
-The main downside to this approach is that when asked a password, you will have no choice but to type it in cleartext.***
+The main downside to this approach is that when asked a password, you will have no choice but to type it in cleartext.
+Also, I noticed some commands return bad encoded characters.***

 ## Contributing
 If you want to contribute, please fork this repo and/or send pull requests.
 Thank you.<br />